Balkrishna Paper Mills Ltd leads gainers in 'B' group

-Patel Integrated Logistics Ltd, Malu Paper Mills Ltd, Jai Balaji Industries Ltd and RPP Infra Projects Ltd are among the other gainers in the BSE's 'B' group today, 20 December 2022.
+Vineet Laboratories Ltd, Bal Pharma Ltd, Prajay Engineers Syndicate Ltd and Gyscoal Alloys Ltd are among the other gainers in the BSE's 'B' group today, 21 December 2022.

-Patel Integrated Logistics Ltd, Malu Paper Mills Ltd, Jai Balaji Industries Ltd and RPP Infra Projects Ltd are among the other gainers in the BSE's 'B' group today, 20 December 2022.
+Vineet Laboratories Ltd, Bal Pharma Ltd, Prajay Engineers Syndicate Ltd and Gyscoal Alloys Ltd are among the other gainers in the BSE's 'B' group today, 21 December 2022.

-Balkrishna Paper Mills Ltd soared 19.88% to Rs 38.6 at 11:58 IST.
+Balkrishna Paper Mills Ltd spiked 19.95% to Rs 46.3 at 11:59 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 76350 shares were traded on the counter so far as against the average daily volumes of 10734 shares in the past one month.
+On the BSE, 1.74 lakh shares were traded on the counter so far as against the average daily volumes of 14871 shares in the past one month.

-Patel Integrated Logistics Ltd spiked 16.79% to Rs 16.28.
+Vineet Laboratories Ltd soared 17.12% to Rs 63.95.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 3.06 lakh shares were traded on the counter so far as against the average daily volumes of 54984 shares in the past one month.
+On the BSE, 46568 shares were traded on the counter so far as against the average daily volumes of 3497 shares in the past one month.

-Malu Paper Mills Ltd surged 12.78% to Rs 39.7.
+Bal Pharma Ltd surged 16.65% to Rs 101.25.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 1.08 lakh shares were traded on the counter so far as against the average daily volumes of 5673 shares in the past one month.
+On the BSE, 37978 shares were traded on the counter so far as against the average daily volumes of 2906 shares in the past one month.

-Jai Balaji Industries Ltd jumped 12.75% to Rs 54.4.
+Prajay Engineers Syndicate Ltd gained 15.64% to Rs 18.41.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 79738 shares were traded on the counter so far as against the average daily volumes of 20005 shares in the past one month.
+On the BSE, 3.97 lakh shares were traded on the counter so far as against the average daily volumes of 25030 shares in the past one month.

-RPP Infra Projects Ltd rose 12.12% to Rs 43.95.
+Gyscoal Alloys Ltd rose 13.64% to Rs 4.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 56854 shares were traded on the counter so far as against the average daily volumes of 11335 shares in the past one month.
+On the BSE, 18.03 lakh shares were traded on the counter so far as against the average daily volumes of 3.35 lakh shares in the past one month.

 Powered by Capital Market - Live News